-Steel prices have continued to increase following a downward period during the peak of the lockdown.
+Steel prices have continued to increase (as at December 2020) following a downward period during the peak of the lockdown.
 This is a global trend which is not looking to slow down or reverse any time soon.
-We discuss in more detail why this is occurring below.
+We discuss in more detail why this is occurring in this article.

 Of all finished steel products across the globe, Hot Rolled Coil is predominant and is the foundation for many steel-based industrial goods.
 As China is the world’s largest producer, exporter and consumer of steel, it exerts a strong influence over global pricing.